frame-lang/frame-docs/intermediate_frame/systems.rst

 #.
 Initialize the start state parameters
 #.
 Initialize the state state event parameters
 #.
-Initialize any specficed domain variables
+Initialize any specified domain variables
 #.
-Sends the enter event to the start state
+Send the enter event to the start state

 .. code-block::
     :caption: System Initialization Demo